JuanDavidJR/ProyectoFinal-BD/sql/pipelines/create-database/README.md

 # Pipeline to Automate SQL Script Execution in PostgreSQL

 This Python script automates the execution of SQL files to create databases, schemas, and tables in PostgreSQL.
-It's especially useful for quickly setting up the **fintech** database environment for a credit card system.
+It's especially useful for quickly setting up the **musicdb** database environment for a credit card system.

 ## Requirements